 It’s important to remember that just because a tenant may require a rent guarantor to pass referencing, it doesn’t mean that a situation will occur where the tenant can’t pay.
 Additionally, it’s also worth noting that not meeting the income requirements of 30 times the monthly rent does not always mean that the tenant’s salary can’t cover the rent at all.

 At LettingaProperty.com, we always recommend that our landlords seek a guarantor for tenants that fail reference checks.
 However, at the end of the day, the final decision – and the financial consequences – lie with the landlord.
-To qualify for Rent on Time or Guaranteed Rent, a landlord’s tenant must pass referencing or have a guarantor.
+To qualify for our Complete or Essential Plan, a landlord’s tenant must pass referencing or have a guarantor.